patois/abyss/README.md

 Right-click within a decompiler view, pick a filter from the abyss context menu.

+Per-filter default settings can be changed by editing the config file: "%APPDATA%/Hex-Rays/IDA Pro/plugins/abyss.cfg"

 ## Disclaimer
 Experimental/WIP code, use at your own risk :)